5 Kitchen Renovation Trends to Look For in 2019

 As promised, let’s zoom in even closer now, throw open those beautiful French doors, and take a stroll through this custom kitchen.

-Below you’ll find a picture of the finished interior, and below that are two pictures of the kitchen as it was before.
+Below you’ll find a picture of the finished interior.
 Quite a difference!

 Our mission was to completely transform this part of the home.
 With this goal in mind, we started by demolishing the original kitchen and building the addition to provide the precious square-footage that the client needed.